sagnew/2048AgainstCancer/README.md

 2048AgainstCancer
 =================

-asdA 2048 spinoff in which every keypress donates $0.01 to a really good friend of mine with brain cancer named Tyler.
+A 2048 spinoff in which every keypress donates $0.01 to a really good friend of mine with brain cancer named Tyler.